astrologyapi/astro-api-client/README.md

 #### RESTful

-All Vedic Rishi Astro APIs are RESTful APIs.
+All Astrology APIs are RESTful APIs.
 Following are the known caveats -

 1. All API calls should be made with HTTP POST unless mentioned otherwise
 2. Response status other than HTTP 200 can be considered as an error